Pioneer-Centre-for-AI/p1-compute-documentation/docs/03_p1_gefion_hpc.md

 # P1 Gefion HPC

+!!! warning "Not Free, Waiting List"

+    Gefion is not free.
+P1 might be able to cover some expenses for a test run, but it's expected that researchers at this point will bring their own funding.
+DCAI and Novo Nordisk might publish grant applications that provide GPU hours through vouchers.
+We are currently working out the onboarding details.
+You can still sign up now to be placed on the waiting list, and we'll keep you updated on the progress.

 ## Overview
 The P1 Gefion HPC is a national-level facility that can support both Tier 2 and some Tier 1 workloads.
 It is particularly suitable for large-scale model training and distributed computing tasks.